Nao's analysis results

 - Emotionally unresponsive

-- Unable to understand own feelings
+- Unable to understand one’s own feelings

-| Type | Check Count |
+| Type | Number of checks |

 |---|---|